-The PPMR, PLMR, PKSR and supporting instruments (optical cameras) will be flown on-board a high performance single engine aircraft (see Section 2.1) to collect airborne data across the PRISM study area approximately five times per week, making a total of 15 flights over the 3 weeks experiment period.
-All flights will be followed by specific low altitude passes of Lake Wyangan for in-flight calibration of the P-/L-/K-band radiometers.
-For detailed flight line coordinates see Appendix N. These flights will provide brightness temperatures at different frequency bands to develop soil moisture retrieval and downscaling algorithms.
+The PPMR, PLMR, PLIS, PPIS and supporting instruments (optical cameras) will be flown on-board a high performance single engine aircraft (see Section 2.1) to collect airborne data across the PRISM study area approximately five times per week, making a total of 15 flights over the 3 weeks experiment period.
+All radiometer flights will be followed by specific low altitude passes of Lake Wyangan for in-flight calibration of the P-/L-band radiometers, while all radar flights will have passes of a forest site and the radar calibration targets.
+For detailed flight line coordinates see Appendix N. These flights will provide brightness temperatures and backscatters at different frequency bands and at different incidence angles to develop soil moisture retrieval and downscaling algorithms.

 All flights will be operated out of Narrandera Airport.
-The ferry flights to and from the airport were designed such that the aircraft will pass over at least one permanent monitoring station before and after covering the monitored area.
+The radiometer ferry flights to and from the airport are designed such that the aircraft will pass over at least one permanent monitoring station before and after covering the monitored area.
 This will allow identifying any changes in microwave emission between the start and the end of each flight associated to diurnal soil temperature variation rather than soil moisture changes.
 The criteria used in designing the flight lines are explained in the following section, after which each flight type is described in detail.